What Is A MacGuffin? Definition & Examples

 It’s also important not to be intentionally vague just for the sake of intrigue.
 Instead, ask yourself what needs to be described and what level of description will assist with moving the story forward.

-Whereas the contents of the briefcase were irrelevant in Pulp Fiction, we were always aware that R2-D2 carried the plans for the Death Star.
+Whereas the briefcase contents were irrelevant in Pulp Fiction, we were always aware that R2-D2 carried the plans for the Death Star.
 Given the plots of the two different movies, this makes sense.

 Pulp Fiction used a MacGuffin to bring characters together and spark conversations.
 In contrast, Star Wars used a MacGuffin to bring the characters to an epic finale where the Death Star plans finally became relevant.